ibm-cloud-docs/cloud-databases/howto-cbr.md

  Contexts define from where your resources can be accessed, effectively linking your network zone to your rule.

-Select a network zone from the list provided, then click *Add*.
+1. Select a network zone from the list provided, then click *Add*.
 You will see the Context added to the righthand menu.

+1. **Endpoint types** To specify public, private, or direct endpoints, select *Yes* to allow only specific endpoint types and choose from the available list.

 #### Step 3: Describe your rule
 {: #rules-ui-describe-rule}